-In December 1993, BYRNE & sons, l.p. ("BYRNE & sons"), a partnership in which Mr. Byrne is the sole general partner, made its initial investment in the Merastar Partners Limited Partnership and the Southern Heritage Limited Partnership (the "Partnerships").
+In December 1993, BYRNE & sons, l.p. ("BYRNE & sons"), a partnership in which Mr. Byrne is the sole general partner, made an investment in the Merastar Partners Limited Partnership and the Southern Heritage Limited Partnership (the "Partnerships").
 The Partnerships are involved in various property and casualty insurance ventures.
-Shortly after making its initial investment, BYRNE & sons offered one-third of its interest in the Partnerships to Fund American on equal terms and conditions.
-In May 1994 Fund American accepted the offer and paid BYRNE & sons a total of \$338,558 representing reimbursement for one-third of Byrne & sons' cost for the Partnerships including interest of \$5,225 at a 6.0% annual rate.
+Shortly after making its investment, BYRNE & sons offered one-third of the investment in the Partnerships to Fund American on equal terms and conditions.
+In May 1994 Fund American accepted the offer and paid BYRNE & sons a total of \$338,558 representing reimbursement for one-third of Byrne & sons' cost for its investment in the Partnerships including interest of \$5,225 at a 6.0% annual rate.